 The Thai-British artist Jade Chorkularb was born in Thailand in 1971, moving to London in 1996.
 An award-winning conceptual artist working in multiple media, notably sculpture, painting, installation, video and performance, Jade Chorkularb holds an MSc in Interactive Multimedia (completed her MSc in 2001) and is the Winner of the Jerwood Drawing Prize (Student) 2016 (the winning piece can be seen here.)

-Her work has been shown in over 20 international art exhibitions, film festivals and galleries in major cities in the USA, Maccedonia, Colombia, the UK, Germany, Italy, Korea and the Netherlands, following her debut solo exhibition in Chiangmai, Thailand, in 2014.
+Her work has been shown in over 20 international art exhibitions, film festivals and galleries in major cities in the USA, Maccedonia, Colombia, the UK, Germany, Italy, Korea and the Netherlands.
+Her current solo show is now at the Tribes Community, Bangkok, Thailand.